 The WTI provides all the services provided by the PC2 Application Team Client, with one exception: currently it does not support the "Test Run" facility.

-By default the WTI webserver listens for connections at port 8080 on the machine on which is it running, and forwards information to the PC2 server at the IP address and port specified in the [client] section of the WTI’s pc2v9.ini file (the default values for the WTI’s connection to the PC2 server are localhost:50002).
-Both the port on which the WTI server listens for team (browser) connections and the address/port of the PC2 server to which it connects can be adjusted, simply by editing the WTI’s pc2v9.ini file.
-The WTI webserver does not need to be running on the same machine as the one on which the PC2 server is running.
+To utilize the WTI in a contest, the Contest Administrator must start a separate module call the WTI server.
+By default, the WTI server listens for connections at port 8080 on the machine on which is it running, and forwards information to the PC2 server at the IP address and port specified in the [client] section of the WTI server’s pc2v9.ini file (the default values for the WTI’s connection to the PC2 server are localhost:50002).
+Both the IP address and port on which the WTI server listens for team (browser) connections and the address/port of the PC2 server to which it connects can be adjusted, simply by editing the WTI’s pc2v9.ini file.
+The WTI server does not need to be running on the same machine as the one on which the PC2 server is running.

+The components of the WTI system comprise a separate project (distribution) within the PC2 distribution.
 The WTI distribution includes a “User’s Guide” for teams – a handout explaining what the WTI looks like and how to use it, analogous to the “PC2 Team Guide” for the Application Team Client.
 The WTI User’s Guide can be found in the “doc” folder of the WTI distribution (see below).

 IMPORTANT NOTE: In order to support using the WTI, the PC2 configuration must include a “scoreboard account” designated for use by the WTI.
 This account is used by the WTI to access current contest standings for the team display.
 Such an account must be created by the Contest Administrator when setting up contest accounts using the "Generate Accounts" function in the PC2 Admin.
-By default the WTI expects to use account “scoreboard2” with password “scoreboard2”, but this is configurable and any scoreboard account can be used.
+By default, the WTI expects to use account “scoreboard2” with password “scoreboard2”, but this is configurable and any scoreboard account can be used.
 However, the designated account SHOULD NOT BE USED FOR ANY FUNCTION OTHER THAN SUPPORTING THE WTI CLIENT.
 If you plan to also run a separate “PC2 Scoreboard”, use a different account for that function.
-Note also that in any case, we strongly recommend you change the PC2 password for the scoreboard account to insure that no unauthorized individuals can log in using the (well-documented) “default password”.
+Note also that in any case, we strongly recommend you change the PC2 password for the scoreboard account to ensure that no unauthorized individuals can log in using the (well-documented) “default password”.

 Prerequisites for using the WTI

-Team machines must have the ability to make an HTTP browser connection to the machine/port where the WTI webserver is running.
+Team machines must have the ability to make an HTTP browser connection to the machine/port where the WTI server is running (see the next section regarding configurations where the WTI server is running behind a firewall or other component using Network Address Translation (NAT)) .

 The WTI machine must have the ability to make TCP/IP connections to the machine/port on which the PC2 server is running.

 The PC2 Admin must be used to create a scoreboard account to be used (exclusively) by the WTI.
-By default the WTI expects the Contest Administrator to create account “scoreboard2” for its exclusive use (see below).
+By default, the WTI expects the Contest Administrator to create account “scoreboard2” for its exclusive use (see below).
 Note that we strongly recommend changing the scoreboard account password!

 Setting Up the WTI